 Alexander Ovechkin is a beloved figure in Russia, a man who now carries the torch for a proud hockey nation.
 He is the most dominant goal scorer in the league today and has been since joining the Washington Capitals.
 However, a lack of playoff success has plagued Ovechkin and his Capitals and he has yet to advance deep into the playoffs in his career, a detail that does not get in the way of Ovechkin being endeared by his fans in Russia.

 Crosby on the other hand, in his career thus far has won on almost every level.
 He has a Stanley Cup, he has the Olympic Gold and has the endless individual accolades that Ovechkin shares as well.
 What seems to separate 87 from 8 is winning.
 But I’m not convinced that Crosby is as beloved in his country as Ovechkin is in his.
 Don’t get me wrong, Canada loves Sidney Crosby.
-Hockey rinks across the country are filled with novice through bantam aged kids practicing their own golden goal and seeing themselves as Sid the Kid.
+Hockey rinks across the country are filled with novice through bantam-aged kids practicing their own golden goal and seeing themselves as Sid the Kid.
 But a sentiment exists around Crosby that I have never been able to understand.
-The love for Ovechkin in Russia is more unanimous where in Canada Crosby enjoys a love that is consensus.
+The love for Ovechkin in Russia is more unanimous whereas in Canada Crosby enjoys a love that is consensus.

 Sidney Crosby’s hockey intellect is second to none.
 Not only can he perform the game at the highest level, he understands it and possesses a hockey IQ that is as good as anyone.
 In the process of the game, if he sees an opportunity to get the upper hand and give his team a better opportunity to win, much like any leader he is going to take it.
-There was an incident back in 2009 when the Penguins were playing the Capitals in the playoffs and during game two the home-town Washington crowd littered the ice with hats after an Ovechkin hat-trick, a game in which Crosby tallied his own hat-trick.
+There was an incident back in 2009 when the Penguins were playing the Capitals in the playoffs and during game two the hometown Washington crowd littered the ice with hats after an Ovechkin hat-trick, a game in which Crosby tallied his own hat-trick.
 It was a one-goal game at the time and the hats did not stop, they kept coming.
 The face-off ended up being delayed while the fans continued to throw hats on the ice.
-Crosby ultimately skated over to the refs and asked for a delay-of-game penalty against the home team as a result of the fans actions.
+Crosby ultimately skated over to the refs and asked for a delay-of-game penalty against the home team as a result of the actions of the fans.
 He was denied this and then lambasted after the game for making such a request, by many in his own country.
 I didn’t understand it at the time and still don’t.
 It was an intelligent strategy to try to get his team back even with the Capitals based on current rules that the league has.
 He wasn’t asking they come up with a new rule.

 But this was just another incident of Crosby being perceived as a whiny kid.
 It’s a perception that dogs him across the United States, with the exception of the city of Pittsburgh.
 But it is also one that exists in Canada.
 If I talk to ten people who are hockey fans, I’d be surprised if more than half of them don’t respond to some level of Crosby conversation without resorting to some of this around his on-ice antics.